 The gas pipe and connection must be supported independently.
 Do not install gas supply line in a manner that bears the weight of the heater.
 Connect the main gas supply line with an approved flexible connector (Figure 3.30) or, if national or local codes require rigid piping, a swing joint.
-See the safety messages at the beginning of this section.
+Heater shall not be connected to the building piping system with rigid pipe or semi-rigid metallic tubing, including copper.
+When using such material, an intermediate connection device that allows for heater expansion must be used.